tokenika/tokenika.github.io/WarsawBlock.md

 * #### What are EOS strong points?
   * Small (26 devs) yet very efficient & experienced team

+    The same team which built BitShares and Steem.
+Steem, the most complex blockchain in existence today: conceived, designed, built, launched in just 6 months.

   * Rare combination of the top talents in the crypto-space, entrepreneurial skills, and strong financial backing

+    We have Dan Larimer and Ian Grigg as the main source of brain power.
+We have Brendan Blumer, young yet very experienced and successful entrepreneur.
+And we have powerful investors like Brook Pierce and Bo Shen from Fenbushi Capital (the same which was an early investor in ETH) financially backing it, with Pierce even personally engaged in promoting EOS.
+So even if it ends badly, you are in a good company.

   * Concept proved in practice